maxdee/alc_freeliner/README.md

 ##### Save Geometry
 The `@` character saves your current segment groups, with the exception of group 0.
 The `#` character will load whatever is in `data/groups.xml`.
 Its a good idea to make a copy of this file because accidentally hitting `@` will overwrite the file.

+##### Sequencing
+16 step sequencing, may change.
+By tweaking the `>` character you can move through the steps.
+Steps are like items, they can have multiple templates.
+Press the `>` key then add a template or two then go to the next step with `=` (+) and onwards.
+It is recommended to use enabler mode 2.

 ##### Make Videos
 The `*` character begins and stops a frame saving process.
 These `.tiff` images are saved in batches `capture/clip_N`.
 You can use Processing's movie maker tool to turn these into a video file.
 I recommend clearing `capture/` after making some clips.